Amazon to pay self-published authors based on pages read

 Starting next month, the e-commerce giant will pay independent authors based on the number of pages read, rather than the number of times their book has been borrowed.

-The move is aimed at authors enrolled in Kindle Direct Publishing platform – which lets authors set list prices, decide rights and edit the book at any time – and is applicable to ebooks made available via the Kindle Unlimited and Kindle Owners' Lending Library programs.
+Amazon's Kindle Direct Publishing platform lets authors set list prices, decide rights and edit the book at any time.

 Self-publishing has transformed what it means to be an author.
 Simply uploading a document and adding a cover layout to it can turn anyone into a published writer on ebook platforms such as Kindle and Smashwords.